Korean calendar: History

-Like most traditional calendars of other East Asian countries, the Korean Calendar is derived from the Chinese calendar.
+外篇), which was based on the Huihui Lifa.

+Beginning in 1644 (22nd year of Injo's reign), Korean scholars began discussing the adaptation of the Qing-made Shixian calendar (시헌력; 時憲暦; siheollyeok), as the limitations of the Ch'ilchŏngsan became clear.
+Although the Shixian calendar was officially adopted in 1653 (4th year of Hyojong's reign), it was not implemented in earnest until 1725 (1st year of Yeongjo's reign) as Korean scholars had little knowledge of western astronomy (which heavily influenced the Shixian calendar) and the Qing were reluctant to reveal any information of their new innovation.

 The traditional calendar designated its years via Korean era names from 270 to 963, then Chinese era names with Korean era names at a few times until 1894.
 In 1894 and 1895, the lunar calendar was used with years numbered from the foundation of the Joseon Dynasty in 1392.